 15-hour YTT Yin Yoga, Carly Forest (2017)

 I also have a certificate in community coaching from the National Coaching Certification Board of Canada (NCCP) and a Master’s Degree in Adult Education from Athabasca University.

 In 2013, I launched my website and blog, Yoga Uttara.
 In Sanskrit, Uttara translates to mean “north” or “up.”
 My home is in Yellowknife in Canada’s Northwest Territories, so describing my yoga practice as “way up there” is significant.

 Since I started teaching in 2010, I have dreamed of leading a yoga teacher training.
 This 200-hour YTT is the result of many years of practice, contemplation, teaching and writing.
 The program successfully launched in June 2019!
 Photo gallery from June/July 2019 here.

-By signing up to be a student of Yoga Uttara School, you will also be a teacher.
+By signing up to be a student of Taiga Yoga School, you will also be a teacher.
 The practice of yoga is dynamic because it pays equal merit to its history and teachers and its present and students.

 Every yogi is a teacher and a student.

 Yoga fits into our lives in unexpected ways and every yogi provides a unique insight into the value of the practice.
 Collaborative learning will exemplify this notion.

 Yoga is about mental fortitude, physical strength and steadiness of mind.
 Practicing yoga provides me with the strength to overcome physical and emotional challenges.
 Teaching yoga provides an outlet to share my passion.
 Writing about yoga captures the journey.
 I am excited to have compiled what I know into a 200-hour Yoga Teacher Training and I look forward to telling my stories and hearing about your perceptions and knowledge of yoga.

 Meet you on the mat.